Field Description Language

-The Field Declaration DSL is a Domain Specific Language (DSL) that used to define the type and structure of field values.
-A DSL declaration consists of one or more modifiers separated by commas (,).
+The Field Description Language is a Domain Specific Language (DSL) that is used to define the type and structure of field values.
+An FDL declaration consists of one or more modifier entries separated by commas (,).

 Syntax